pvdabeel/prolog/Documentation/Handbook/23-doc-dependency-ordering.md

 - **RDEPEND** create edges to `:run` actions with `after_only()` context tags that stop at the immediate children.
 This makes them naturally softer.
-- **PDEPEND** are handled by `literal_hook` in a single pass during proof search, without creating explicit ordering edges in the proof.
+- **PDEPEND** are handled by the `heuristic:proof_obligation/4` hook in a single pass during proof search, without creating explicit ordering edges in the proof.

-When cycles appear, the wave planner produces an acyclic plan for the majority of the graph.
-The remaining cyclic portion goes to the scheduler, which uses Kosaraju's algorithm to find SCCs.
-Runtime-only SCCs are treated as freely orderable (matching Paludis's insight), while build-dep SCCs require special handling.
+When cycles appear, the ordering pass (Chapter 12) resolves them at proof time: a requirement whose provider is still being scheduled falls through to a citation of the installed world (VDB), or — when nothing bridges the loop — to an honest `unreachable` assumption.
+Runtime-only cycles never bind at all, because RDEPEND edges are soft preferences (matching Paludis's insight) that are simply dropped when they would close a cycle.

 ### PDEPEND completion ordering